Establishing a start-up is no easy feat, and every start-up requires a lot of groundwork and careful research.

 - Hard to create a solid architecture.

-Since the product is progressing based on feedback iteration loop, supportive infrastructure development is delayed, sometimes to a point, it is too late.
+Since the product is progressing based on a feedback iteration loop, supportive infrastructure development is delayed, sometimes to a point, it is too late.
 For example, in many cases, you have to "pay upfront" to achieve scalability, but it is complicated to hypothesize and test it.

 - Unrealistic expectations